Flaise/mytacism/README.md

     console.log(result.code) // 2

-You can also pass an object as the second parameter and its contents will be used in computations:
+You can also pass values in the options parameter to be used in computations:

     var mytacism = require('mytacism')

     var source = '1 + a'
-    var result = mytacism(source, {context: {a: 2}})
+    var result = mytacism(source, {values: {a: 2}})

     console.log(result.code) // 3